 Preheat the mugs you will use for serving.

-Add 1 heaping tablespoon of the batter, along with 1 ounce each of dark rum and brandy to every mug.
+Add 1 heaping tablespoon of the batter, along with 1 ounce each of dark rum and cognac (or brandy) to every mug.

-Why Is It Called a Tom and Jerry?
+Why Is It Called a Tom & Jerry?

-Cocktail origin stories are typically interesting to trace and contrary to what you might think, this one doesn't refer to the classic cartoon characters.
+Cocktail origin stories are typically interesting to trace, and there are often multiple accounts.
+Contrary to what you might think, this one doesn't refer to the classic cartoon characters.
 (It's possible the characters reference the drink, but that's up for debate.)

 Raw Egg Warning